 CONTEXT FOR REFORM

-Poor quality & inefficient health care system; rising cost & lack of a sustainable financing model; limited availability of doctors, population growing faster than doctor levels.
-Therefore, urgent need to improve accessibility, responsiveness, efficiency, coverage, sustainability and value for money.
+Ghana’s health system is characterised by rising cost and lack of a sustainable financing model; limited availability of doctors (population growing faster than doctor levels).
+This has led to inefficient health care system that produces poor quality outcomes.
+There is an urgent need to improve accessibility, responsiveness, efficiency, coverage, quality, sustainability and value for money.

 To achieve a health care system that is: universal, accessible, affordable, high quality, sustainable and good value for money